Alliance Incubator

 MINU’s traffic calming project at Universidad Nacional de Quilmes, Argentina for enhancing pedestrian safety.

 MINU, an NGO based in Argentina, is spearheading a traffic calming project around the Universidad Nacional de Quilmes (UNQ) in the Bernal neighborhood.
-The primary goal of this initiative is to collaborate with the Quilmes Municipality to construct traffic calming facilities in the vicinity of UNQ.
-This project is designed to mitigate the risks posed by speeding cars and buses, particularly at corner turns, thereby safeguarding the daily pedestrian routes of the university’s students.
-Through this intervention, MINU aims to create a safer and more secure environment for the UNQ community.
+The primary goal of this initiative is to collaborate with the Quilmes Municipality to construct traffic calming facilities in the vicinity of UNQ to safeguard the daily pedestrian routes of the university’s students.
+MiNU is also using the Accountability Toolkit to advocate for implementation of 30 km/h zones in Tres de Febrero Municipality starting with Villa Bosch, the third most populous neighborhood in the Municipality.

 Movidana’s initiative for safer school zones in Ecuador: a pilot project for community-driven road safety.